Showing posts with label Hung By The Fire With Care. Show all posts

 You will need to purchase "brick" novelty print online for this sewing craft, for the fabric stores in the U. S. do not carry it this season.
 Perhaps we may start a trend here and brick or stone novelty prints will make a come back?
 But for now, you will need to search fabric suppliers online.

 See how long I've made the chimney stocking?
-Most of these designs are very long and nar-
+Most of these designs are very long

-chimney part in accordance to your own tastes.
-The face mold that you acquire to use on
+length of the chimney part in accordance to your own tastes.
+The face mold that you

-your Belsnickle or Santa figure will also effect your own version of this stocking design.
+acquire to use on your Belsnickle or Santa figure will also effect your own

 Supply List: